harendranathvegi9/docker-jenkins/README.md

     CREATE USER sonar WITH PASSWORD 'sonar';
     CREATE DATABASE sonar;
-    GRANT ALL PRIVILEGES ON DATABSE sonar TO sonar;
+    GRANT ALL PRIVILEGES ON DATAABSE sonar TO sonar;

 SonarQube's interface defaults to port 9000.
 Open that port to where ever you want on the